Trent Work Study Program

 All students that meet the eligibility requirements are sent a confirmation to their Trent University email address on the first day of Undergraduate classes in each term (Fall and Winter).

-To be eligible students must meet the OSAP definition of full-time (see below), and have their enrolment and funding confirmed with OSAP, their home province or territory, or their Band or education office.
+To be eligible students must be receiving funding, meet the OSAP definition of full-time (see below), and have their enrolment and funding confirmed with OSAP, their home province or territory, or their Band or education office.

 Full-Time OSAP Definition